Yemen Fast Facts

 September 23, 2006 - Saleh wins re-election to a seven-year term with 77% of the vote.

-September 17, 2008 - Ten people are killed in terrorist attack on the US embassy in Sanaa.
-The victims are Yemeni citizens and police officers.
+September 17, 2008 - Ten people, Yemeni citizens and police officers, are killed in terrorist attack on the US embassy in Sanaa.

 December 28, 2009 - A Yemen-based arm of al Qaeda, al Qaeda in the Arabian Peninsula (AQAP), claims responsibility for a failed bombing on a Northwest Airlines flight from Amsterdam to Detroit on December 25.